-- \$20 to Jefferson County (this funding goes into the Jefferson County Extension budget for programming and supplies) - \$5 to Leader's Association to cover insurance fees and educational expenses
+- \$20 to Jefferson County (this funding goes into the Jefferson County Extension budget for programming and supplies) - \$10 to Leader's Association to cover insurance fees and educational expenses

 Some clubs may cover the cost of these enrollment fees through fundraising efforts.
 Clubs may also charge additional fees to cover local activities.
 Please check with the club leader to learn more about what each club charges for participation.
-Additional fees may apply for 4-H workshops, camps, or programs that youth can choose to participate in.
+Additional fees may apply for 4-H workshops, camps, projects, or programs that youth can choose to participate in.
 In the event that a member or volunteer is unable to pay the club enrollment fee or a specific program fee, please contact the Jefferson County 4-H Office.
 There are scholarships available to those who contact the office.
-The Jefferson County 4-H Office are scholarships of the ability to pay.
+The Jefferson County 4-H Vouth Development Program is open to all regardless of the ability to pay.

-Jefferson County 4-H Dues
+Jefferson County 4-H Cost